Seyia07/python-practice/README.md

 ## Implementation Approach
 - Each task is solved using Python functions.
-- Comments are added in the code to explain my thought process.
+- Some comments are added in the code to explain my thought process.
-- Code is written without AI assistance.
 - Regular commits track my progress.

 ## Self-Declaration